-- For Mitel virtual appliances containing MSL 10.0 and above combined with MVF 2.0 and above, an MVF Blade upgrade can be applied in order to upgrade VMware Tools.
+For Mitel virtual appliances containing MSL 10.0 and above combined with MVF 2.0 and above, an MVF Blade upgrade can be applied in order to upgrade VMware Tools.
 From the MSL blades panel, it may be possible to upgrade MVF (and VMware tools) if a newer MVF version is shown as an upgrade option through the Mitel AMC.
 OVA upgrade to a newer version of the appliance containing the desired VMware Tools level is also applicable.
+See "OVA upgrade advantages" on page 73.
-See "OVA upgrade advantages" on page 139. - For Mitel virtual appliances that contain either MSL 9.x series or MVF 1.x series, MVF Blade upgrade is not applicable.
-OVA upgrade to a newer version of the appliance, containing

-- the desired VMware Tools, is the only method available.
-See "OVA upgrade advantages" on page 139. - Those Mitel Applications that are not packaged as an OVA (Live Business Gateway, for example), but are installed into a pre-existing VMware Virtual Machine and Guest O/S, can have their VMware Tools software installed and upgraded in the Guest O/S using the normal VMware-supplied methods.
+- For Mitel virtual appliances that contain either MSL 9.x series or MVF 1.x series, MVF Blade upgrade is not applicable.
+OVA upgrade to a newer version of the appliance, containing the desired VMware Tools, is the only method available.
+See "OVA upgrade advantages" on page 73. - Those Mitel Applications that are not packaged as an OVA, but are installed into a pre-existing VMware Virtual Machine and Guest O/S, can have their VMware Tools software installed and upgraded in the Guest O/S using the normal VMware-supplied methods.
 This also applies to OVA-packaged virtual appliances based on Windows OS (MiContact Center Office Virtual, for example).
 Refer to the VMware documentation for instructions.

-Table 29 summarizes VMware Tools upgrade methods applicable to each Mitel virtual appliance or application.
+Table 22 summarizes VMware Tools upgrade methods applicable to each Mitel virtual appliance or application.

-Table 29: VMware Tools packaging and upgrade by Mitel virtual appliance
+Table 22: VMware Tools packaging and upgrade by Mitel virtual appliance

+VMWARE TOOLS

-VMWARE TOOLS INCLUDED VMWARE TOOLS UPGRADE CURRENT RELEA SES MiVoice Business Virtual 8.0 Υ OVA upgrade MiCollab Virtual 7.3 Y OVA to 6.0 and above MiVoice Border Gateway Virtual 9.4 Y MVF blade upgrade or OVA to 8.1 and above NuPoint UM Virtual 8.3 Y MVF blade upgrade or OVA to 7.0 and above MiCollab Client Virtual 7.3 Y MVF blade upgrade or OVA to 6.0 and above MiVoice Business Express 7.3 Y MVF blade upgrade or OVA to 6.0 and above Open Integration Gateway 4.0 Y MVF blade upgrade or OVA MiContact Center Business 8.1 SPx Y Use VMware methods MiContact Center Office 6.1 SP1 Y Oria Virtual 5.x Y MiCloud Management Gateway 5.0 Y Use VMware methods LBG 3.5 N Use VMware methods MiVoice Enterprise Manager 7.0 N Use VMware methods PREVIOUS RELEA SES MiVoice Business Virtual 7.x Υ OVA upgrade vMCD 6.0 SP2 Y MVF blade upgrade or OVA to 6.0 SP2+ vMCD 6.0 SP1, 6.0, 5.0 OVA to 6.0 SP2+ MiCollab Virtual 7.2+, 7.1, 7.0, 6.0 Y OVA to 6.0 or 7.0 vMAS 5.x Y MVF blade upgrade or OVA to 5.0 SP1+
+INCLUDED VMWARE TOOLS UPGRADE CURRENT RELEASES MiVoice Business Virtual 8.0 Υ OVA upgrade MiCollab Virtual Υ 8.0 OVA to 6.0 and above Υ MiVoice Border Gateway 10.0 MVF blade upgrade or OVA to 8.1 and above Virtual NuPoint UM Virtual Υ 8.3 MVF blade upgrade or OVA to 7.0 and above (This is the final release of NuPoint VM.) Υ MiVoice Business Express 8.0 MVF blade upgrade or OVA to 6.0 and above 4.0 Υ Open Integration Gateway MVF blade upgrade or OVA MiContact Center Business 8.1 Υ Use VMware methods MiContact Center Office Υ 6.2 SP1 MiCloud Management 6.0 Υ Portal (Oria) 5.0 Υ Use VMware methods MiCloud Management Gateway Use VMware methods MiVoice Enterprise 7.0 Ν Manager